FactoryXCode/MfPack/MfPack/src/debug/ReadMe.md

 # HResult Lookup Tools (WinApi.Dbg.WinHResultTools.pas)
 Version 3.1.5

-This unit can be used to determine HResult or Error codes returned by the Windows OS, featuring a detailed build in "HResult Lookup tool", the "Windows System Error Code Lookup Tool" and the "System.SysUtils.SysErrorMessage" function.
+The application can be used to determine HResult or Error codes returned by the Windows OS, featuring a detailed build in "HResult Lookup tool", the "Windows System Error Code Lookup Tool" and the "System.SysUtils.SysErrorMessage" function.

 You can use procedure RunFxErrLookUpTool in this unit to use the HResult Lookup Tools Application, located at ../MfPack/Tools.